The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Note: all quotes were taken from the official site.

-Lights will remain on the street until after the New Year, and the infrastructure will stay in place to establish additional lighting displays of the future.
+Lights will remain on the street until after the New Year, and the infrastructure will stay in place to establish additional lighting displays for the future.
 Next year, Haifa Municipality promises that the project will be extended to nearby streets and other areas in the city.

 One interesting thing that I noticed, there is no Santa Claus, but there are many reindeer.